Why do personal trainers need insurance?

 You provide a quality service for your clients, so you also use specialised kit that needs looking after.
 Your client could break a brand new TRX system during a session.
 On top of that, you rely on technology to organise training – so if you drop and smash your phone, you can’t book sessions.
 A policy that includes portable equipment insurance could help with replacements and repairs, so you can continue being the personal trainer your clients need with minimal disruption.

-What cover is included in insurance for personal trainers?
+What insurance is available for personal trainers?

 Public liability insurance